Prozi/detect-collisions/README.md

 const { Collisions } = require('detect-collisions');

 // other options:
-// const Collisions = require('detect-collisions').default;
-// import Collisions from 'detect-collisions';
+// import { Collisions } from 'detect-collisions';

 // Create the collision system const system = new Collisions();